 For preschoolers, this is also a fantastic activity for reviewing or practicing colors.
 When the grape is rolled, mark it down then ask what color it is.
 Repetition is important for children to learn, so any time you can repeat something the better!

-Whole Classroom Graphing Activity
+Whole Classroom Graphing Idea for Kindergarten

 This set has everything you will need to engage your class or small group in a larger graphing experiment.